MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-deploy-template-portal.md

 ---

-# Deploy templates using the portal in Azure Stack
+# Deploy a template using the portal in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*